 Avenue du General de Gaulle

-The Avenue du General de Gaulle is the busiest avenue located in the center of Cayenne.
+is the busiest avenue located in the center of Cayenne.
 It is dominated by Chinese shops that sell souvenirs, clothes and different things for a very affordable price.
 It is also filled with lots of small restaurants and quaint cafes, jewelry shops and clothing store options located on the same type of buildings on both sides of the avenue.

 You can also find tourism offices, car rental agencies, government establishments, travel agencies and flight offices.
 It is very nice to stroll both day and night and it is a “highly pedestrian” road which means people prefer to walk more than ride cars or any means of transport to get to another point of this city.
 This is a very enterprising street that is situated just a stone’s throw away from the equally famous attraction in Cayenne City; Place des Palmistes.